-Request for Proposals Proposals Due March 6, 2023
+Request for Proposals Proposals Due April 22, 2024

-The Innovative Finance for National Forests (IFNF) grant program supports the development and implementation of innovative finance models that leverage private and public capital other than U.S. Forest Service (USFS) annual appropriations to enhance the resilience of the National Forest System and deliver commensurate returns to stakeholders.
+The Innovative Finance for National Forests (IFNF) grant program supports the development and implementation of innovative finance models that leverage private and public capital other than U.S. Forest Service (USFS) appropriations to enhance the resilience of the National Forest System and deliver commensurate returns to stakeholders.